SpotlightKid/nexus-challenge.osamc.de/pages/prizes.md

 The MOD Duo is sponsored by [MOD Devices](https://www.moddevices.com), a Berlin-based company and creator of the MOD technology.

-The unit they give away as a prize is a *Developer Unit*, which has the same features as the MOD Duo you can get in stores, but with an enclosure from the original 2016 Kickstarter campaign.

 The unit will be shipped to the winner for free within Europe.